soliman2023/soliman2023/README.md

 I thrive on building efficient workflows, streamlining development processes, and delivering innovative solutions in fast-paced, dynamic environments.
 My projects reflect my commitment to delivering software that not only meets but exceeds user expectations.

 🔍 Currently working on: Building a multi-vendor ecommerce platform using Laravel and Vue.js.
-🌱 Learning: Advanced automation testing techniques using Playwright and performance testing with JMeter.
+🌱 Learning: Advanced automation testing techniques using Playwright & selenium and performance testing with JMeter.
 📫 Contact: mostafa.a.soliman00@gmail.com
 ⚡ Fun fact: I love solving coding challenges to keep my problem-solving skills sharp, and I’ve built tools to enhance coding practice.
 Technical Expertise